mtpete33/mtpete33/README.md

 - 👋 Hi, I’m @mtpete33
 - 👀 I’m interested in front end web development
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, C++
+- 🌱 I’m currently learning how to build iOS and Android Apps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -- mtpete33@gmail.com